jon-heard/obsidian-inline-scripts-library/README.md

     1 - sceming       2 - insane       3 - friendly          4 - hostile
     5 - inquisitive    6 - knowing    7 - mysterious    8 - prejudiced
 - __une focus__ - Generate a character's primary interest for this interaction.

 ***

+### tejs_adventurecrafter
+Shortcuts for Adventure Crafter.
+Adventure Crafter is a system to create coherent story beats through randomization and tables.
+You can find more info about Adventure Crafter at [wordmill games](http://wordmillgames.com/the-adventure-crafter.html).

+- __reset adventurecrafter__ - Reset adventurecrafter state to defaults.
+- __turning point__ - Get a list of five plot points to represent a major milestone in a plotline.
+- __plot point__ - Get a single plot point, generated from the plot points table.
+- __themes__ - Show the ordered list of themes.
+- __themes fill__ - Fills the remaining theme slots with random themes.
+- __themes add__ - Fills the next theme slot with a random theme.
+- __themes add {theme id}__ - Fills the next theme slot with the theme of {theme id} (a required integer from 1 to 5).  {theme id} can be one of these options:
+    1 - Action    2 - Tension    3 - Mystery    4 - Social    5 - Personal
+- __themes reset__ - Clear the theme slots.
+- __themes pick__ - Pick a weighted random theme, as per the Adventure Crafter rules.
+- __ac chars__ - List the character items.
+- __ac chars new__ - Generate a new character description, as per the Adventure Crafter rules.
+- __ac chars pick__ - Pick a random char, as per the Adventure Crafter rules.
+- __ac chars dupe__ - List character indices to enter for duplication.
+- __ac chars dupe {character index}__ - Create a new character list item that is the same as the character with the index of {character index} (a required, positive integer).
+- __ac plots__ - List the plotline items.
+- __ac plots pick__ - Pick a random plotline, as per the Adventure Crafter rules.
+- __ac plots dupe__ - List plotline indices to enter for duplication.
+- __ac plots dupe {plotline index}__ - Create a new plotline list item that is the same as the plotline with the index of {plotline index} (a required, positive integer).
+- __lists pick__ - This does nothing.
+It's just a placeholder, for when "tejs_lists" isn't available.
+Make sure "tejs_lists" comes before "tejs_adventurecrafter" in the shortcut-files list for adventurecrafter to be able to use lists.

+***